rockerest/log/README.md

 ## Writing content

-Writing a new post requires two steps:
+Writing a new post requires three easy steps:

 1. Write the content
   - Posts are stored in `src/content/posts`